FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3a.md

 ### Simple web server

-Let's change the application into a web server:
+Let's change the application into a web server by editing the _index.js_ files as follow:

 ```js
 const http = require('http')